sachsy/hacks-n-notes/git/git-tags.md

 - **lightweight tag:** is very much like a branch that doesn’t change – it’s just a pointer to a specific commit.
 - **annotated tag:** are stored as full objects in the Git database. (recommended)

+#### Lightweight tags

+To create a lightweight tag, don’t supply the `-a`, `-s`, or `-m` option.
+This is basically the commit checksum stored in a file – no other information is kept.

 #### Annotated tags

 They’re checksummed; contain the tagger name, email, and date; have a tagging message; and can be signed and verified with GNU Privacy Guard (GPG).